Skip to content

 Note: You can also check the SMSMonthToDateSpentUSD metric in your CloudWatch metrics to confirm whether you exceeded your monthly SMS spending quota.

-Important: After you receive an SMS spending quota increase confirmation, you must also adjust the spending quota for your account on the Amazon SNS console.
+Important: After you receive an SMS spending quota increase confirmation, you must also adjust the spending quota for your AWS account on the Amazon SNS console.
 If you don't update your SMS settings on the Amazon SNS console, then your SMS spend limit doesn't increase.

-1. Review your delivery status logs for failed SMS message deliveries ("status": "FAILURE").
+1. Review your delivery status logs for failed SMS message deliveries value "status": "FAILURE".

-2. Check the failed SMS delivery logs for the following value: "providerResponse": "delivery would exceed maxprice".
+3. Check the failed SMS delivery logs for the following value: "providerResponse": "delivery would exceed maxprice".
 If you see this value in the failed SMS delivery logs, then you exceeded the price limit that's configured in your AWS.SNS.SMS.MaxPrice message attribute.

 Note: You can also check the PublishSize metric in your CloudWatch metrics to confirm if you exceeded your message size limit.
 If Amazon SNS determines that sending the message incurs a cost that exceeds the maximum price that you set, then it doesn't send the message.

-1. Review your delivery status logs for failed SMS message deliveries ("status": "FAILURE").
+1. Review your delivery status logs for failed SMS message deliveries value "status": "FAILURE".

-2. Check the failed SMS delivery logs for the following value: "providerResponse": "Your account requires additional review prior to being able to send SMS messages".
-This value means that the Amazon SNS team doesn't have the necessary information to allow your account to send SMS messages.
+3. Check the failed SMS delivery logs for the following value: "providerResponse": "Your account requires additional review prior to being able to send SMS messages".
+This value means that the Amazon SNS team hasn't approved your account to send SMS messages.

 Note: To prevent abuse, Amazon SNS requires customers to have their spending limit and use case approved before sending SMS messages.

-3. If your account doesn't have approval to send SMS messages, then open a Service limit increase case in the AWS Support Center.
+4. If your account doesn't have approval to send SMS messages, then open a Service limit increase case in the AWS Support Center.

 For example, to send messages to US destination phone numbers, you must have a supported US origination number (TFN/10DLC/ShortCode) in your Region.
 Or, to send messages to CA destination phone numbers, you must have a supported CA origination number (LongCode/ShortCode) in your Region.